 The mellophone is a German instrument designed in the 19th century by Herman Koenig and the manufacturer Antoine Courtois (in France) by taking the Koening horn and improving it.1

 You may hear about it with other names like ballad horn, concert horn, mellohorn or tenor cor.
-Pronounced “meh·luh·fown”, from the latin and english meaning “mellow sound” and called melófono in spanish and melofone in portuguese.
-A person that plays it it’s called a mellophonist.2
+Pronounced “meh·luh·fown”, from the Latin and English meaning “mellow sound” and called melófono in Spanish and melofone in Portuguese.
+A person that plays it’s called a mellophonist.2

 What’s the difference?

 The Brass family meaning it makes sound from vibration on the metal when you blow air.

 The types are determined by pitch Bb, Eb, F, and G. The G version is considered a Bugle, and G is the rarest3: There’s also the mellophonium, a french horn, and trumpet combination.

 For a beginner, we suggest a brass F mellophone since it is the most common variant, just like the french horn, of course, if you’re going to play in an orchestra a french horn may be better.

 For kids, we also suggest an F mellophone, but if it’s their first instrument a trumpet may be better since it has a bigger repertoire of songs and it’s lighter and even a bugle if they don’t know about music theory and just want to start playing.